 “Bottom Up” Loan Level Approach

-The dynamic multi-scenario analysis tests the borrower’s ability for repayment under mild, moderate, severe, and extreme economic situations.
-The study outlines how the severity of a downside scenario affects criticized loan levels, loan loss reserves, and capital requirements.
+CEIS’ dynamic multi-scenario stress analysis tests each borrower’s ability for repayment under mild, moderate, severe, and extreme economic situations.
+Portfolios and segments are analyzed under potential downside scenarios to assess the impact on criticized loan levels, loan loss reserves, and capital requirements.

-• Loan Review (LR) and Stress Testing Engagement – CEIS performs the loan review for the institution, and throughout the LR program CEIS’ team captures the loan level financial data as well as other Bank reporting needed for the stress testing analysis.
-In leveraging on the loan review process, notable efficiency and economic savings are provided to the client most specifically relating to the data collection process.
+- Loan Review (LR) and Stress Testing Engagement – CEIS performs the loan review for the institution, and throughout the LR program CEIS’ team captures the loan level financial data as well as other Bank reporting needed for the stress testing analysis.
+By dually engaging CEIS Review for loan review and stress testing you gain assurance that the data collection, data verification, and the stress testing programs are handled by experienced credit professionals by a firm with breadth and industry tenure.

 CEIS Review has been an important part of our Bank’s commercial lending review function ever since the Bank decided to outsource the annual portfolio review and Stress Testing.
 CEIS’ professionalism and market insights assists are welcomed strengths to our Credit Risk Management program.